MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra-investigate-incident.md

 She uses the following prompts to get the information she needs:

-- *What is the diagnostics log configuration for the tenant that is karita@woodgrovebank.com registered in?*
+- *What are the diagnostics log configuration for the tenant that is karita@woodgrovebank.com registered in?*
 - *Which logs are being collected in this tenant?*

 ## Remediate

-By using Copilot for Seurity, Natasha is able to gather comprehensive information about the user, sign-in activities, audit logs, risky user detections, group memberships, and system diagnostics.
+By using Copilot for Security, Natasha is able to gather comprehensive information about the user, sign-in activities, audit logs, risky user detections, group memberships, and system diagnostics.
 After completing her investigation, Natasha needs to take action to remediate the risky user or unblock them.

 She reads about [risk remediation](/entra/id-protection/howto-identity-protection-remediate-unblock#risk-remediation), [unblocking users](/entra/id-protection/howto-identity-protection-remediate-unblock#unblocking-users), and [response playbooks](/security/operations/incident-response-playbooks) to determine possible actions to take next.